Needles: Lodgepole Pine is the only pine native to the Northwest with 2 needles per bundle.

 Bark: The bark is dark gray and scaly with small furrows.

-Where it grows: Three subspecies of Pinus contorta grow in the Northwest:
+Where it grows: Two subspecies of Pinus contorta are common in the Northwest:

-Uses: American Indians used this pine for tepee poles (lodge poles) wherever the trees were available in the western U.S. Some traveled great distances to find suitable poles in the mountains where they grew.
+Uses: The first people who lived in the West used this pine for tepee poles (lodge poles) wherever the trees were available in the western U.S. Some traveled great distances to find suitable poles in the mountains where they grew.
 Lodgepole Pine is used today for posts and poles, and to build barns and other post-and-beam structures.

 Shore pine